January/JayhawkTelnet/README.md

 ---------------------------
 Only KU football and KU basketball (men's and women's) right now.

-KU basketball (women's), KU baseball, and KU soccer will be implemented when it's done™.
+KU baseball, and KU soccer will be implemented when it's done™.

 Is there a demo server?
 -----------------------